How to Make Mulch

 Mulch is a great soil conditioner.
 It decomposes and turns into compost which is a great fertilizer with lots of nitrogen.
 Mulch also reduces water evaporation from the soil which means plants will get more water for a longer period of time.
 Mulch helps prevent soil from drying out.
 You have to water less when you cover the soil with mulch.

 Here’s another bonus that I discovered recently.
 If you want to start a vegetable garden from seeds then Mulch is the secret.
-I tried Jiffy Peat Pots without success.
+I tried planting seeds in Jiffy Peat Pots without success.
 They dried out very fast even though I watered them everyday.
 So I planted some watermelon seeds in my garden and covered the area with grass mulch.
 I watered every other day.
 7 days later I had watermelon sprouts.
 It’s like magic.

 How to Use Mulch